 This is what I call an asparagus conundrum.

-If I can come back to this patch within three days, I will often leave the spear.
+If I can come back to this patch within two days, I will often leave the spear.
 If I know I won’t be back to the patch, and if the spear is over 4″ or so, I think it is worth harvesting.
 Little asparagus is better than no asparagus.

 And what about the tall, monstrous asparagus?